-To give you a better understanding of the different quit smoking medications we’ve listed some of the available options, but you’ll get a better idea of what might work best for you after you discuss the options with one of the coaches.
+To give you a better understanding of the different quit smoking medications we’ve listed some of the available options, but you’ll get a better idea of what might work best for you after you discuss the options with one of the MyQuit coaches.

-Zyban (also known as Bupropion) is another pill option.
+Zyban (also known as bupropion) is another pill option.
 Zyban helps reduce cravings and withdrawal symptoms by changing the levels of naturally occurring chemicals in the brain.

-Champix (also known as Varenicline) comes in pill form.
+Champix (also known as varenicline) comes in pill form.
 It works by stimulating the nicotine receptors in your body to reduce both cravings and withdrawal symptoms.
 Many patients find it takes away the satisfaction you get from smoking.

 It’s good to know cravings typically last 3-5 minutes and pass after that.
 So the trick is to delay long enough for the craving to pass.
 Here are some tips to remember when you feel the urge to smoke.